 - now I am letting my thoughts flow

-The so-called failure can also help us because there are important insights we can gain through it.
-Just don’t take mistakes personally, don’t slow yourself down and don’t stoop yourself.
+The so-called failure can also help us because there are valuable insights we can gain through it.
+Just don’t make mistakes personally, don’t slow yourself down and don’t stop yourself.

 I was able to practice while doing all the usual everyday things.
 I just did everything in a slightly different way than before.
-And in my case this slightly different way no longer provoked stress-related rheumatoid arthritis.
+And in my case, this somewhat different way no longer provoked stress-related rheumatoid arthritis.

 Practising the HeilÜben can be compared to using a toolbox.
 It offers different tools for different needs.
 For example, you are repairing a roof by other means than a water pipe or a door lock.
 But every single action makes the home more comfortable.

 Some of our problems we recognize over time, although we have lived with them for a while.
-This is because each change we take on changes our overall perception.
-Everything concerns everything – in addition to what we see, hear, taste and smell we relate information from what we feel, feel, how we move and perceive our position in the space around us.
+This is because each change we take on turns our overall perception.
+Everything concerns everything – in addition to what we see, hear, taste and smell, we relate information from what we feel, how we move and perceive our position in the space around us.

-In the HÜ it is necessary to acquire every skill carefully, for only then they’ll work out as a complete toolbox.
-Piece by piece, the use of various aids is learned, tried and applied.
+In the HÜ, it is necessary to acquire every skill carefully, for only then they’ll work out as a complete toolbox.
+Piece by piece, you’ll learn to use various aids, try and apply them.

 “You don’t have to be a master to start working.